mavost/docuserver/aws.md

 #### CloudWatch

+Monitoring service, observability platform, used to identify potential issues.

+Provides:

+- System-level metrics (Default), to give more detailed information on functionality out-sourced to AWS, e.g., RDS
+- Application-level metrics (Custom) - needs a CloudWatch agent on the machine to be monitored.
+Memory utilization on an EC2 instance is an example for a custom metric.
+- Alarms to notify you of a problem, there is no default alarm.

 Create a billing alarm in CloudWatch for the specified amount.
 This would be the most cost-effective and efficient way of alerting someone when their AWS bill reaches a certain threshold.

+##### CloudWatch Logs

+Monitoring service for logs (monitor, store, access/analyze):

+- On-Prem
+- CloudTrail
+- Lambda
+- EC2
+- RDS

+Log Event: timestamp/data
+Log Stream: collection of events from the same source, e.g. one instance.
+Log Group: Collection of streams relating to one piece of infrastructure, e.g. Apache web servers.

+After installing the Cloudwatch Agent to a machine one can select various log files to be monitored by pointing to the file paths on the machine, .e.g., `/var/log/http/access_log`, and start the agent with the config file.

+Notes:

+- EC2 instance needs permission to write to CW logs.
+- Mere storage (no processing) of logs can also be done in S3.
+- Real-time monitoring should be done with Kinesis.

+Analysis:

+1. Create filter patterns, i.e. regex patterns for errors

+2. Use CloudWatch Logs Insights: queries in an SQL-style manner

+3. Set up alarms

+#### Amazon Managed Service for Prometheus / Grafana

+**Grafana**: Fully managed AWS service allowing secure data visualizations for instantly querying, correlating, and visualizing your operational metrics, logs, and traces from different sources.

+*Workspaces* correspond to servers, on which users can create dashboards.

+Integrates with: CloudWatch, Prometheus, OpenSearch, Timestream

+Use cases: container monitoring, IoT data monitoring, troubleshooting

+**Prometheus**: Serverless, Prometheus-compatible service used for securely monitoring container metrics at scale.

+Both services can be coupled with VPC endpoints for secure VPC access.

+#### Amazon OpenSearch Service

+OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
+Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch, as well as visualization capabilities powered by OpenSearch Dashboards and Kibana.

+---

 #### Amazon GuardDuty